 … the risk is very small that the information could be used, alone or in combination with other reasonably available information, by an anticipated recipient to identify an individual who is a subject of the information.

-If you would like the help of a statistician with experience helping companies comply with deidentification of protected health information, please call me at (832) 422-8646 or send me an email by clicking on the button below.
+If you would like the help of a statistician with experience helping companies comply with de-identification of PHI, please call or email to discuss your project.
+We’d be glad to help.